teamookla/ookla-open-data/README.md

 #### Update Cadence

-The tile aggregates start in Q1 2019 and go through the most recent quarter.
+The tile aggregates start in Q1 2019 and go through the most recent quarter (Q1 2022).
 They will be updated shortly after the conclusion of the quarter.

 #### Tile Attributes
 Each tile contains the following adjoining attributes: